Brilliant bluebell walks – with pub pitstops!

 Riverhill Himalayan Gardens, Sevenoaks

-The Walk: The Bluebell Festival is on at Riverhill Weds 21 Apr – Mon 3 May, and involves a fabulous bluebell-inspired craft fair with a wonderful selection of handmade cards, quilting, jewellery, original art works and much more.
-Visit this fab family-friendly garden to admire the bluebells, stretch your legs with a scenic walk and sample one of the delicious treats and coffees available at the cafe (now run by the fabulous team at Ottos).
+The Walk: The Bluebell Festival is on at Riverhill Weds 20 April – Mon 2 May, and involves a fabulous bluebell-inspired craft fair with a wonderful selection of handmade cards, quilting, jewellery, original art works and much more.
+Visit this fab family-friendly garden to admire the bluebells and stretch your legs with a scenic walk.
 A great place to hang out with the family – and dogs are welcome too!

 Eat after: The George and Dragon, Chipstead – just head back to the A21 and follow it around Sevenoaks to Chipstead to this great gastropub, complete with cute little beer garden.